bitcrusherrr/OperaSpeedDialExporter/README.md

 Point a browser of your choice at the file via the bookmark html import.
 Have your speed dial from opera as bookmarks in another browser!
 Browse your stuffs.

+I have used following 3rd party work in this:
+SQLite libs are from: http://www.nuget.org/packages/System.Data.SQLite SQLiteDatabase class is from: http://jpreecedev.com/2013/08/07/getting-started-with-sqlite-and-c/